 The duration is generally defined as the time difference between the start time and the end time of a project, activity, work package, or task.
-The PMBOK Guide clarifies this definition by understanding duration as the number of work cycles required to complete a task.
+The PMBOK Guide specifies this definition with the number of work cycles to complete a task.
 A work cycle is a measure such as

 - working hours,

 - working weeks etc.